 Note: The process of shipping and return from repair of an iPad may take up to three weeks depending on which vendor is used.

-To begin the process, submit a Help Desk ticket.
+To begin the process, submit a Help Desk Work Request.

 A St. Vrain Valley School District Technology Services Technician will: